Yalzahed/CleanBot/README.md

 # CleanBot
-Robotics Simulation used to visualize UV-C absorption inorder to train agents to create opimal policies for sanatising a room of COVID-19.
+Robotics Simulation used to visualize UV-C absorption in order to train agents to create optimal policies for sanitizing a room of COVID-19.
 Created In Unity3D